Gary Lavelle

 Gary Robert Lavelle (born January 3, 1949) is a retired professional baseball pitcher who played in Major League Baseball from 1974 to 1987.

-Career
+Early life and education

-Lavelle grew up in Pennsylvania, where he attended Liberty High School in Bethlehem, Pennsylvania.
+Lavelle was born in Scranton, Pennsylvania on January 3, 1949, and grew up in Bethlehem, Pennsylvania.
+He attended Liberty High School in Bethlehem.

+Major League Baseball

-Lavelle spent the majority of his Major League career with the San Francisco Giants, and also played for the Toronto Blue Jays and Oakland Athletics before retiring in 1987.
+Lavelle spent the majority of his Major League career with the San Francisco Giants, where he played from 1974 to 1984.
+He also played for the Toronto Blue Jays and Oakland Athletics before retiring in 1987.

 He posted a career high 13 wins in 1978 and accumulated 136 saves in his 13-season career.

-Lavelle lives in Virginia Beach, Virginia and coaches baseball at the Virginia Beach campus of Bryant & Stratton College.

-Lavelle previously was the head coach at Greenbrier Christian Academy in Chesapeake, Virginia, earning his 500th victory in April 2014.
-He retired from Greenbrier Christian after the 2016 season.
+He was named to the All-Star team in 1977 and 1983.

+As of 2023, Lavelle ranks 70th in all-time Major League games finished by a pitcher.

 Personal life

 Lavelle became a born again Christian during his playing career.

+Lavelle lives in Virginia Beach, Virginia, where he coaches college baseball at Bryant & Stratton College's Virginia Beach campus.
+He was previously head coach at Greenbrier Christian Academy in Chesapeake, Virginia, where he earned his 500th victory in April 2014.